WIN350: Formation

 The 6-car set, designated "W0", was formed as follows.

 Initially, cars 1, 2, and 5 were fitted with pantographs.

 History

 The WIN350 train was delivered to Hakata Shinkansen Depot in April 1992.

 On 6 August 1992, the train recorded a Japanese national speed record of 345.8 km/h on the San'yō Shinkansen.
 Two days later, on 8 August 1992, the train recorded a Japanese national speed record of 350.4 km/h on the San'yō Shinkansen between Ogōri (now Shin-Yamaguchi) and Shin-Shimonoseki.

 The WIN350 trainset was withdrawn on 31 May 1996, and a special farewell ceremony was held at Hakata Shinkansen Depot.

 Preservation

 End car 500-901 is preserved outdoors at the RTRI large-scale wind tunnel test facility in Maibara, Shiga.
-Initially expected to be moved to the Modern Transportation Museum in Osaka, end car 500-906 is preserved at Hakata Shinkansen Depot.
+Initially expected to be moved to the Modern Transportation Museum in Osaka, end car 500-906 was stored at Hakata Shinkansen Depot until being scrapped in May 2024.